rocketeers-app/rocketeers/content/articles/zero-downtime-php-deployments.md

 ---
 ## Deploying with zero downtime

 Of course you want to deploy your PHP applications without any interruptions for your visitors and users.
 But somehow, this isn't as simple as it reads.
-The combination of PHP (FPM), Nginx and separate release folders make this task a little more complex that we would like.
+The combination of PHP (FPM), nginx and separate release folders make this task a little more complex that we would like.
 That's the bad news, the good news is we have a great way to solve these issues.

 ## Why separate releases are important